svsool/memo/README.md

   - "Open link" command support for links following

+  - "Open link to the side" command which allows you to open link in the adjacent/new column of the editor

   - "Open daily note" command which creates a note with a title in `yyyy-mm-dd` format or opens already existing one

     - ![Open daily note command](./help/Attachments/Open%20daily%20note.gif)